 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in exercise science, exercise physiology, kinesiology or a closely related field from a regionally accredited institution.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.

 - GRE scores

 - three letters of recommendation

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.

 A foreign language exam is not required.

+One letter of recommendation must be submitted by an academic reference from major coursework.
 All qualified applicants are admitted providing they have met all requirements for admission.
 Admission is not limited to any target number of students unless enrollment exceeds the projected capacity of the program to provide an adequate, quality program.
 In the case of space limitations, applicants are prioritized based on GRE scores, GPA, letters of reference and letter of intent for admission to the program.

 What are Accelerated Programs at ASU?

 ASU students may accelerate their studies by earning a bachelor’s and a master’s degree in as little as five years (for some programs) or by earning a bachelor’s degree in 2.5 or 3 years.